s5uishida/free5gc_ueransim_ulcl_sample_config/README.md

 It is not necessary to install MongoDB on free5GC 5GC U-Plane machines.
 [MongoDB Compass](https://www.mongodb.com/products/compass) is a convenient tool to look at the MongoDB database.

 **Note.
-The installation guide also includes instructions on building the latest committed version.**
+The installation guide also includes instructions on building the latest committed version.
+If it doesn't work properly and you suspect some bug, try updating all NFs by following this update procedure.**

 <a id="build_upf"></a>